 Federal Criminal Defense Attorneys in Tampa, FL

 Although most criminal offenses are prosecuted in state court, the federal government also has jurisdiction to prosecute a wide range of misdemeanor and felony offenses.
-The jurisdiction to prosecute the case within the federal criminal justice system can occur for any of the following reasons:
+The jurisdiction to prosecute the case within the federal criminal justice system might occur for any of the following reasons:

 - the crime impacts interstate commerce;